juvalen/mongo-docker/README.md

 ## MongoDB setup

-Connect to `docker1` master isntance and log to the container and add an admin & root user at mongo prompt:
+ssh to `docker1` master instance and log to the container and add an admin & root user at mongo prompt:

 ```
 > use admin